 The highlight of my Halloween season is the party I host for my three daughters and their husbands.
 Just them.
 No grandkids.
 On party night, babysitting is the job of Nana and Grandpa!

 The traditional party began before the grandkids came.
 I have since offered to turn it into a mid-day "family" one to include them, but the response I get is a resounding "NO!"
-The six of them simply enjoy the time together and the annual dinner of Martha Stewart mac and cheese AND her rib and homemade sauce recipes....so good it's scarrrry!
+The six of them simply enjoy the time together to savor the annual dinner of Martha Stewart mac and cheese and her rib and homemade sauce recipes that are so good it's scarrrry!

 In addition, there are always a few new surprises awaiting the "kids."

 Here's a picture of my table from the past.
 I found glow-in-the-dark martini glasses and used mixes from Stirrings to make great drinks.
 Those glasses were wonderful!
-They lit the table in eerie ambiance, and continued to glow until late the next morning!
+They lit the table with an eerie ambiance and continued to glow until late the next morning.
 One rule about the drinks - when blueberry flavor was used, guests had to request refills by asking for "More boo!-berry please!"
-The same applied to "blood of the vampire" for cranberry and "swamp water" for lime.
+The same applied to "blood of the vampire" for cranberry, and "swamp juice" for lime.
 Otherwise, requests for more were ignored!